euan-forrester/photo-recommender/README.md

 - Centralize logging and make it searchable.
 Maybe like this: https://aws.amazon.com/solutions/centralized-logging/
 - Make puller-flickr only get incremental updates since the last time it ran, rather than pulling all data every time
 - Make puller-flickr look for deletions of favorites
-- Investigate transaction usage in the batch database writer: what batch size should we use? is there a better transaction isolation level to use to help concurrency?
 - Add CSRF token
 - Add versioning to the front end, so that old versions of file (with different hashes) don't live in S3 forever: https://stackoverflow.com/questions/46166337/how-can-i-deploy-a-new-cloudfront-s3-version-without-a-small-period-of-unavailab?rq=1
 - Make batch messages for both types of response readers, rather than sending each message individually